Middle East tensions leave global economy on edge – DW – 10/10/2024

 Iran's first large strike on Israel in April — featuring 300 drones and missiles — drew a limited counterattack.
 But Israeli officials have this time vowed a "significant retaliation," fueling speculation that Israel could target Iran's oil, military and nuclear infrastructure.

-Netanyahu is under intense pressure from some senior Israeli officials, including former PM Yair Lapid, to strike Iran's "most painful target," while US President Joe Biden has called for calm, saying Friday (October 4) he would think about alternatives to striking Iranian oil fields if he were in Israel's shoes.
+Netanyahu is under intense pressure from some senior Israeli officials, including former Prime Minister Yair Lapid, to strike Iran's "most painful target," while US President Joe Biden has called for calm, saying October 4 he would think about alternatives to striking Iranian oil fields if he were in Israel's shoes.

 Oil prices leap due to geopolitical risk